 The Crucifixion Was An Unforgettable Image

 Many other death forms are quick, pain is minimal, and the event is perhaps more easy to erase from ones’ memory.
-Crucifixion however is slow.
+Crucifixion, however, is slow.
 Jesus hung on the cross, between the heaven and earth which he had created, for hours.
-Time provided many there the opportunity as it were, to have this image imbedded forever into their minds.
+Time provided many there the opportunity as it were, to have this image embedded forever in their minds.
 Yes, it served the Romans purpose of determent, but more so, God’s purpose of an ongoing witness to this violent act against the sinless one, who would in 3 short days be conqueror over death itself.

 The Crucifixion Was Planned By God

 The plan of salvation was with God; as was Christ, before the foundation of the world.
 The Bible tells us “the Word was made flesh, and dwelt among us, and we beheld his glory, the glory as of the only begotten of the Father, full of grace and truth.”